Lusatian culture

-The Lusatian culture existed in the later Bronze Age and early Iron Age (1700 BC – 500 BC) in most of what is now Poland and parts of the Czech Republic, Slovakia, eastern Germany and western Ukraine.
+The Lusatian culture existed in the later Bronze Age and early Iron Age (1300–500 BC) in most of what is now Poland and parts of the Czech Republic, Slovakia, eastern Germany and western Ukraine.
 It covers the Periods Montelius III (early Lusatian culture) to V of the Northern European chronological scheme.

-There were close contacts with the Nordic Bronze Age.
-Hallstatt and La Tène influences can also be seen particularly in ornaments (fibulae, pins) and weapons.
+It has been associated or closely linked with the Nordic Bronze Age.
+Hallstatt influences can also be seen particularly in ornaments (fibulae, pins) and weapons.

 Origins

 The Lusatian culture developed as the preceding Trzciniec culture experienced influences from the Tumulus culture of the Middle Bronze Age, essentially incorporating the local communities into the socio-political network of Iron Age Europe.
-It formed part of the Urnfield systems found from eastern France, southern Germany and Austria to Hungary and the Nordic Bronze Age in northwestern Germany and Scandinavia.
+It formed part of the Urnfield systems, origin of the Celts and Romans, found from eastern France, southern Germany and Austria to Hungary and the Nordic Bronze Age in northwestern Germany and Scandinavia.
 It was followed by the Billendorf culture of the Early Iron Age in the West.
-In Poland, the Lusatian culture is taken have spanned part of the Iron Age as well (there is only a terminological difference) and was succeeded in Montelius VIIbc in the northern ranges around the mouth of Vistula by the Pomeranian culture spreading south.
+In Poland, the Lusatian culture is taken to have spanned part of the Iron Age as well (there is only a terminological difference) and was succeeded in Montelius VIIbc in the northern ranges around the mouth of Vistula by the Pomeranian culture spreading south.